LeudiX/simple-hospital-on-call-management-system/Readme.md

 ## TODO and solved tasks:
 -Add picture to users profile
--Check Vital Signs validation when creating a new consultation by doctor -Add consultations management on admin session with sorting, pagination and filtering -Add Vital Signs management on admin session with sorting, pagination and filtering -*DONE*Add search filter bar and pagination to users management (Or use datatables instead) -*DONE* Change color of active field to red when user get deactivated
+-Check Vital Signs validation when creating a new consultation by doctor -*WORKING*Add consultations management on admin session with sorting, pagination and filtering -Add Vital Signs management on admin session with sorting, pagination and filtering -*DONE*Add search filter bar and pagination to users management (Or use datatables instead) -*DONE* Change color of active field to red when user get deactivated